GeekZoneHQ/logo/README.md

 * "Every Geek.Zone is..."
 * "John went to the Geek.Zone"

-We sometimes verbally use the term "geekzoners" to describe members.
-In writing, however, those with Geek.Zone membership should be referred to as "Geek.Zone Members".
+We sometimes verbally use the term "geekzoners" to describe members.
+In writing, however, those with Geek.Zone membership should be referred to as "Geek.Zone Members".

 We ask that the following terms are not used in writing as they could lead to confusion.
 * Geek.Zones